BOC-3 for reactivating an MC number

 I voluntarily deactivated last year - is the original BOC-3 still good?

 Sometimes.
-If your original process agent is still on file, still on the BOC-91 registry, and still maintains coverage in every state, the original BOC-3 may still be valid.
-But many carriers find that during a 12-24 month deactivation, the original process agent has either retired the BOC-91 registration, merged with another company, or simply disappeared from the FMCSA list.
+If your original process agent is still on file, still in the FMCSA process-agent registry, and still maintains coverage in every state, the original BOC-3 may still be valid.
+But many carriers find that during a 12-24 month deactivation, the original process agent has either withdrawn its FMCSA process-agent registration, merged with another company, or simply disappeared from the FMCSA list.
 Filing a fresh BOC-3 with a known active provider is the cleanest way to remove that question from the reactivation path.

 Other BOC-3 contexts we cover